 - This trope can be frequently found in Psychedelic Rock or any genre influenced by Psychedelic Rock.

-- Rock And Roll used a lot of echo fx to give the songs a bit more punch, from a single 'snap echo' to a whole bunch of echos, all produced by tape loops with multiple playback heads one after another.
+- Rock and roll used a lot of echo effects to give the songs a bit more punch, from a single "snap echo" to a whole bunch of echos, all produced by tape loops with multiple playback heads one after another.

 - The Verve's early albums Verve and A Storm in Heaven used this trope heavily for psychedelic effect.

 - The Crowded House album Together Alone had the same producer and also used this trope heavily (although less psychedelically).